Introduction to Thermal Metal Spraying

 For some specialist applications, plasma spray application is used.

-This process does not use a wire and the metal is supplied as a powder and fed into the flame and projected onto the prepared surface.
+This process does not use a wire, and the metal is supplied as a powder and fed into the flame and projected onto the prepared surface.

 For general corrosion control, the use of arc spray and flame spray is the preferred option.